f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Left clicking the information box next to an airport will reveal ATC frequencies for the airport (if the OurAirports database has been downloaded) and METAR weather information (if the CheckWX API key has been entered).
 The METAR for the airport is downloaded each time the information box is opened.
 This information box can be closed by left clicking on the airport identifier.
-Double clicking on one of the listed frequencies, will set it as the centre frequency on the selected SDRangel device set (21).
+Double clicking on one of the listed frequencies, will tune the AM Demod  (21) to that frequency.
 The Az/El row gives the azimuth and elevation of the airport from the location set under Preferences > My Position.
 Double clicking on this row will set the airport as the active target.
+* Right clicking on an airport will display a popup menu, allowing range rings to be shown or hidden, and for the ATC frequencies for the airport to be send to a Frequency Scanner.

 <h2>Attribution</h2>

 Airline logos and flags are by Steve Hibberd from https://radarspotting.com

-Map icons are by Alice Design, Alex Ahineev, Botho Willer, Verry Obito, Sean Maldjia, Tinashe Mugayi, Georgiana Ionescu, Andreas Vögele, Tom Fricker, Will Sullivan, Tim Tores, BGBOXXX Design, and Angriawan Ditya Zulkarnain from the Noun Project https://thenounproject.com/
+Map icons are by Cuperto, Alice Design, Alex Ahineev, Botho Willer, Verry Obito, Sean Maldjia, Tinashe Mugayi, Georgiana Ionescu, Andreas Vögele, Tom Fricker, Will Sullivan, Tim Tores, BGBOXXX Design, and Angriawan Ditya Zulkarnain from the Noun Project https://thenounproject.com/

 NDB icon is by Inductiveload from WikiMedia.